barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 The regression output below shows a fairly similar overall relationship between crime and stop and frisk.
 However, the crime & race model indicates that there is a statistically significant difference between the amount of stop and frisk in neighborhoods with 90% - 100% residents of color compared to the base category -- neighborhoods with 10% - 40% residents of color.
 There is no statistically significant difference observed with the intermediate neighborhood types.

 <details><summary><b>Click for an explanation of the regression model output</b></summary>
 <p>

-MW: I'M ASSUMING THESE DOLLAR SIGNS ARE FOR FORMATTING, BUT THEY'RE JUST COMING THROUGH AS DOLLAR SIGNS FOR ME

 $Total Stop & Frisk = (Prev.
 Year Crime * 0.102) + N$